 David O.S.
 Lowell

 Mather, Increase.
 Life and Death of that Reverend Man of God, Mr. Richard Mather, Teacher of the Church in Dorchester in New England.
-Bainbridge, NY: York Mail-Print, 1974.
+(Bainbridge, New York: York Mail-Print, 1974).

 Sarah Wentworth Apthorp Morton